Emily Jacobson

-Emily Phillipa Jacobson (born December 2, 1985, in Dunwoody, Georgia) is an American Olympic sabre fencer.
+Emily Phillipa Jacobson (born December 2, 1985, in Decatur, Georgia) is an American Olympic sabre fencer.
 She won a bronze medal in the 2003 Pan American Games, and was 2004 Junior World Champion in women's saber.

 Background

 Jacobson was born in Decatur, Georgia, and is Jewish.
 She is a daughter of David Jacobson, an endocrinologist who was a member of the 1974 U.S. National fencing team in saber and also a former Yale fencer, and Tina Jacobson, who has also fenced competitively.
 She is the younger sister of fellow U.S. Olympic team fencer Sada Jacobson, born in February 1983.
 She also has a younger sister, Jackie, who was born February 26, 1989, who is also a world-class fencer.

 Jacobson graduated from The Westminster Schools in Atlanta, Georgia, in 2004.
 She attended Columbia University, where she was a psychology major, and graduated in 2008.
 She graduated from Georgia State University College of Law and the Georgia State University – J. Mack Robinson College of Business with a JD/MBA, in 2014.